If you’re a baker, it’s good to have some baking powder substitutes on hand.

 The first step is taking the amount of baking powder and multiplying by 1/3.

-Then, you add a double amount of vinegar.
-(2 teaspoons vinegar for one teaspoon baking soda.)
+Next, you add a double amount of vinegar.

 It seems like a lot of work when you read it like that, but it isn’t.

 And when you have it ready, it’s a quick addition to most recipes.
 Better still, you don’t need to adjust the sugar or other liquids in the recipe.